 Coronavirus Outbreak Around the Globe

 While things in China are getting better, the coronavirus situation is getting increasingly severe across the world.
-As of 8 April 2020, the virus has infected more than 190 countries and territories and over 1,370,000 people worldwide.
-The most seriously hit countries are US, Italy, Spain, and Germany.
+As of 2 May 2020, the virus has infected more than 200 countries and territories and over 3,300,000 people worldwide.
+The most seriously hit countries are US, Spain, Italy, Fance and Germany.

 The whole world is facing a serious health crisis and fighting against the virus together.
 China is sharing its anti-coronavirus experience with the world, dispatching experts and donatting medical supplies to the countries badly hit by the virus.